The Enigma Chronicles - Echoes

 The special moment fell to shambles the moment Marcus Difo stepped onto the deck.
 "Don't get too comfortable!
 We'll be arriving at our alternate destination very shortly."

-Cayman couldn't help but stare at Metsuma's apprized military scientist with a blank expression.
-"Huh?", He breathed.
+Cayman couldn't help but stare at Metsuma's apprized military scientist with a petulant expression.
+"Huh?", he chuffed out angrily.
 "You got something you wanna say to me, four-eyes?"